Welcome to Africana Studies

 The concentration is an excellent complement

 These are just a few of the many careers to choose.
 Challenge your mind and increase your marketability.
-Sign up for the African American Studies Concentration today.
-To sign up, go to the CAP Center located on the 2nd floor in Savitz.
+To sign up for the African American Studies Concentration, visit the University Advising Center located on the 3rd floor of Savitz Hall.